sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

-Let's take a moment to study this file.
-First, you'll notice we've got what
+Take a moment to study this file.
+First, you'll notice we've got some variables
-looks like variables inside a double set curly braces.
-This is the syntax used
+inside a double set curly braces.
+This is the syntax used by the templating
-by the templating system `Dist::Zilla` uses to identify variables.
-Both the
+system `Dist::Zilla` uses to identify string substitutions.
+Both the curly
-curly braces and the `$dist->name` variable will be replaced by the name of the
+braces and the `$dist->name` variable will be replaced with the name of the
-distibution name we supply to the `dzil new` command when we set up our work
+distibution name we pass to the `dzil new` command area.
+As mentioned, these
-area.
-As mentioned, these substitutions are performed by our
-`[GatherDir::Template]` plugin.
-In case you're wondering, `$dist` is the
+substitutions are performed by our `[GatherDir::Template]` plugin.
+In case
-`Dist::Zilla` object overseeing everything and `name`, of course, is the method
+you're wondering, `$dist` is the `Dist::Zilla` object overseeing everything and
-that generates the name of our distribution.
+`name`, of course, is the method that generates the name of our distribution.

-We will also note that the modle we will soon create makes use of the
+We will also note that the module we will soon create makes use of the
 `App::Cmd::Simple` module which supplies the `run` method we see in the command
 file.
 If you are interested in how the `App::Cmd::Simple` command works, you
 should refer to its documentation.

 OK, now save the command file to `skel/bin/the_command`. `the_command` file name
 is arbitrary and is just acting as a placeholder for us in our blueprint.
 When
-it comes time to process our blueprint, we want to change the name of this file,
+it comes time to process our blueprint, we will change the name of this file, to
-to the name of our actual command.
-To make that happen, we will use of the the
+the name of our actual command.
-`rename` parameter that `[GatherDir::Template]` provides.

 #### Changing the Command Name

+To make that happen, we will use of the the `rename` parameter that
-Open up your `profile.ini` command and add the following line to the end of the
+`[GatherDir::Template]` provides.
+Reopen your `profile.ini` command and add the
+following line to the end of the `[GatherDir::Template]` section and save the
-`[GatherDir::Template]` section:
+file:

 `rename.the_command = $dist->name`